 - Access to VU electronic library facilities and databases

 The PhD trajectory at the Graduate School FRT VU can be completed entirely from abroad.
-However, we encourage our PhD students to visit the Netherlands at least once.
-When you are planning on coming to the Netherlands for more than 90 days, you will need a visa.
-Please inform the office of the Graduate School when you are considering applying for a visa.
+However, we encourage our PhD candidates to visit the Netherlands at least once.
+When PhD candidates are planning on coming to the Netherlands for more than 90 days, they will need a visa.
+The Graduate School FRT VU and the VU immigration office can provide more information about the procedure, costs and formalities.

-4. Costs of following the education programme
+Costs for following the education programme

-As can be read more extensively on this webpage, each PhD student is required to complete at least 30 EC during their PhD trajectory.
-This can be done by following courses offered by VU, courses offered by other institutions, workshops, and other activities.
-How you are going to meet the 30 EC requirement is laid down in your Training and Supervision Plan.
+Each PhD candidate is required to complete at least 30 ECTS during their PhD trajectory.
+This can be done by following courses offered by VU, courses offered by other institutions, workshops and other activities.
+How PhD candidates meet the 30 ECTS requirement is laid down in their Training and Supervision Plan.
 All courses offered by the Faculty of Religion and Theology are free of charge for members of the Graduate School FRT VU, as are many of the courses offered at the VU PhD-portal.
 However, for some courses and activities, additional costs may apply.

 PhD emergency fund

 To meet some of the financial needs of PhD candidates, the Graduate School FRT VU has set up a PhD emergency fund.
 In exceptional cases, PhD candidates can apply for a (partial) compensation of the costs of the annual fee, VUnet-ID or other direct costs related to their PhD trajectory.
 PhD candidates must justify why they need financial aid and accompany their application with a cost estimate and support statement from at least two of their PhD supervisors.
 Decisions whether financial aid can be granted are made by the Graduate School FRT VU in consultation with the Dean of Research.
 PhD candidates can apply for financial support no more than twice during their PhD trajectory.